Rockafellian Relaxation and Stochastic Optimization under Perturbations: Challenges and Examples

 The examples illustrate how a small change to a probability distribution in a problem may cause the values of expectation functions to shift up in a disproportional manner.
 Since the shift is up, it is futile to attempt to address the situations by passing to a ``robust'' formulation involving worst-case distributions as this would only cause expectation functions to shift even higher.
+As an alternative, we aim to anticipate the shift from the actual but unknown distribution $P$ to an on-hand distribution $P^\nu$ by considering perturbations of $P^\nu$.
+While the ideal perturbation that would recover $P$ will remain unknown, a joint optimization over the decision vector $x$ and the perturbation allows us to consider a wider set of solutions and mitigate the effect of the shift from $P$ to $P^\nu$.